api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 ## 4. Setting the Parameters

-::: info Nodary Provider
+::: info Testnet Random Numbers Provider

-This guide uses Nodary as the QRNG Airnode provider.
-Nodary emulates QRNG on testnets.
+This guide uses Testnet Random Numbers as the QRNG Airnode provider.
+Testnet Random Numbers emulates QRNG on testnets.
 If you wish to use QRNG in production, you can use the mainnet [QRNG providers](/reference/qrng/providers.md) instead.
 Also make sure to check if your particular chain is supported by the QRNG providers.
 Check which chains